Cougar Town: Connection to Community

-Cougar Town became frequently mentioned starting with season two of the NBC comedy series Community, as the favorite show of Abed Nadir.
-This culminates in a gag in the episode "Critical Film Studies" where Abed reveals that he had a walk-on role as an extra that he internally named "Chad".
-The event ends up causing him to have an identity crisis and he defecates in his own pants.
-While not accurately depicted like his account, Danny Pudi makes a cameo on Cougar Town in the episode "Something Good Coming, Part 1" where he is listening in on a conversation between Laurie and Travis, before getting up and running away.
+Cougar Town became frequently mentioned in the NBC comedy series Community starting with season two, as the favorite show of Abed Nadir, portrayed by Danny Pudi.
+This culminates in a gag in the episode "Critical Film Studies" where Abed claims that he had a walk-on role as an extra that he internally named "Chad", leading him to have an identity crisis (although this is eventually revealed to be a lie).
+Pudi makes a cameo on Cougar Town in the episode "Something Good Coming, Part 1" where he is listening in on a conversation between Laurie and Travis, before getting up and running away.